A rare meeting with a clade of hiders in deep space

 Ban of Silence, The - Text by John B This Hider clade has publicly announced its goal of preventing powerful signals from leaving the known galaxy, regardless of the cost, for fear of drawing attention of beings with technology beyond Terragen ken.
 They are adamant in their belief of the threat posed by such beings as the supposed Dawn Hunters and the Leviathan.

 Discwuzit - Text by James Ramsey Term for a clade of peculiar hiders, believed to have evolved from neumanns or madverts of some kind, that make cynical and pessimistic comments on a wide range of topics, usually via the Ghost Net.
-They have considerable intelligence capabilities but often gives people 'sour grins' when not provided with a satisfactory answer to their persistent questions.
+They have considerable intelligence capabilities but often give people a 'sour grin' when an inadequate answer is provided to one of their persistent questions.

 Discwuzitian Diaries - Text by John B A record of some of the many millions of comments made by members of the Discwuzit Clade on the articles of the Encyclopaedia Galactica.
 The comments are often argumentative, humourous or paranoid, but always laced in the wry pessimism that is the clade's trademark.